dlccyes/CollegeNotes/NTUnotes/Freshman/MicroEconomics/Ch16 The Market of Labor.md

 ![image-20200611160824714](https://i.loli.net/2020/06/11/9UaYjt3hXgpWHBd.png)

-False, the former man experience both substutution effect & income effect, while the latter experience very little income effect
+False, the former man experience both substutution effect & [[income effect]], while the latter experience very little [[income effect]]
-→ the man with most of his income from wages may works more or works less due to sub effect - income effect,
+→ the man with most of his income from wages may works more or works less due to sub effect - [[income effect]],
 while the man with most of his income from nonlabor income works more due to sub effect

 ![image-20200611175334804](https://i.loli.net/2020/06/11/aVE1gFWfAiM34rL.png)